By 10:20 AM on the

 on February 13, 1942, wrote:

-“If Germany and Japan join hands at the Indian Ocean, The final victory should not be far off.”
+Germany and Japan join hands at the Indian Ocean, The final victory should not

 The spring of 1942 was a desperate time for Churchill and Stalin.
 German and Japanese forces were victorious on all fronts.
 Stalin’s January offensive had been repulsed with dreadful losses.
 The Wehrmacht was preparing a decisive Spring offensive into Russia.
 Rommel was preparing a drive across North Africa toward Suez.
 The Japanese forces had defeated all opponents from the Philippines down to the East Indies.
 The Mediterranean supply to the Middle East was severed by German U Boats and Stuka dive bombers based in Sicily and Crete.